zeta-chain/docs/docs/developers/omnichain/tutorials/pyth.md

 to the oracle.
 The system uses a decentralized consensus mechanism to ensure that the prices are accurate and reliable.

-ZetaChain runs a Pyth scheduler that submits prices to the Pyth oracle.
+The ZetaChain contributor team runs a Pyth scheduler that submits prices to the Pyth oracle.
 The scheduler regularly updates the prices of assets on the oracle, ensuring that the price feeds are accurate and up-to-date.

 :::info